-7.0 Eligible Activities
+10.0 Eligible Activities

-To be eligible for consideration of funding, applicants must propose programs or projects that align with CDBG-DR and DEO requirements and priorities as outlined in the State Action Plan and the Federal Register.
-Eligible activities include but are not limited to:
+To be eligible for consideration of funding, applicants must propose programs or projects that align with CDBG-DR and DEO requirements and priorities as outlined in the action plan and the Federal Register, including but not limited to those set forth below:

-- Projects must demonstrate tie-back to Hurricane Michael. - Projects must primarily serve LMI populations. - Projects for infrastructure must support LMI housing. - Projects must not duplicate benefits.
+- Projects must demonstrate damage tie-back to Hurricane Michael. - Projects must primarily serve LMI populations. - Projects for infrastructure must support LMI housing. - Projects must not duplicate benefits.